 You may be lucky to time your visit when baby animals are being

 born or hatching.
-The Muscovey ducks have ducklings a couple months and a couple weeks old.
+The Muscovy ducks have ducklings a couple months and a couple weeks old.
 Our Holiday turkeys are growing well.
-And we have added Boer does to our menagerie.
+And we have added Pea fowl does to our menagerie.

 We welcome homeschoolers and will work with you to